 - A basic income program would provide a monthly stipend (maybe $1,000), tax-free, to every adult citizen.
 Essentially, everyone would get $12,000 a year just for being a grown-up, diligent, participating citizen of their country.

-- To finance the basic income program, a wealth tax of, say, 3 percent would be paid annually by every adult citizen or family and by corporations.
+- To finance the basic income program, a wealth tax of, say, 3 percent would be paid annually by every adult or family and corporation (this would include resident foreigners as well as citizens of the country).
 This is a tax on their total assets (everything they own), not on their income.
 Income tax and capital gains tax would essentially be replaced by the wealth tax.

 The poor and the middle class would probably come out ahead in the deal, making more each year from basic income than they’d have to pay in wealth tax.